-Today we live in a world where an online presence is quite simply a necessity for any business to succeed.
+We live in a world where an online presence is quite simply a necessity for any business to succeed.
 As technology advances, and mobile usage increases, this online presence is not satisfactory if accessible only on the typical PC through a Web browser.
-Mobile access is becoming nearly as important as PC access was just a few years ago, before smartphones and tablets even existed.
+Mobile access is becoming just as important as PC access was not long ago, before smartphones and tablets even existed.
 Moving your company forward into this new world can be an incredibly difficult decision, based on a wide array of technological choices that you may or may not have any experience with.
-To justify a decision to go mobile, how to go mobile, and how to ensure the ROI is sound, education in mobile technology is recommended.
+To justify a decision to go mobile, how to go mobile, and how to ensure the ROI is sound, education in mobile technology is necessary.

 This discussion attempts to break down the process of developing a mobile strategy into easy to digest topics, written so that the layman can feel they have a solid enough understanding to build a mobile strategy and present a well informed argument for their choices.
 Whether this mobile strategy is being created for the local dry cleaner or a Fortune 500 enterprise, the following information will provide a useful tool to for moving forward with your strategy.